Homepage / Travel Tips / Year-round Weather in Glacier National Park

 What is the Weather Like in August in Glacier National Park?

 Early August is the warmest time of the year in Montana.
-Expect temperatures around West Glacier in the high 70’s and low 80's by day and cooling into the high 40’s at night.
-It is also the driest month of the peak season with only 1.4 inches of precipitation and an expected 5 rainy days for the whole month.
+Expect temperatures around West Glacier in the high 70s and low 80s by day and cooling into the high 40s at night.
+It is also the driest month of the peak season, with only 1.4 inches of precipitation and an expected 5 rainy days throughout the whole month.

 By late August, river levels have dropped and the waters are crystal clear.
-It is possibly the best month of the year for fishing around Glacier (INSERT LINK).
-We recommend you get out there early before the midday heat or go for a late afternoon float.
+It is possibly the best month of the year for fishing in the area.
+It is a great time to head out on a Half-Day Flathead River Fly Fishing Trip.
+We recommend you get out there early before the midday heat.

 August is often the "fire season" around Glacier, so keep an eye on the news or helpful maps that track smoke patterns here.
 While the smoke and fires are usually not dangerous, they can really inhibit the spectacular views or make a long hike less ideal.